 Yes you can.
 You can make as many claims as you have policies!
 Please contact us if you need guidance, or go ahead and fill in the online form for every case you have.

 In most cases the answer is yes.
 On a successful claim, you will normally get back the full payout, less our fee.
-We will only charge 39% of the value of compensation (inclusive of VAT).
+We will only charge 39% of the value of compensation (inclusive of VAT where applicable).
 One exception to this is if your Loan account is in arrears.
 In this case, the lender could clear the arrears before paying out any compensation.
 However, before we take on your claim we will establish if you are in arrears and whether or not it is in your best interests to pursue a claim.
 Another reason for not getting the full amount is if the insurer makes an offer to resolve the complaint.
 This could be lower than the amount we originally requested and we would always inform you of these offers as soon as they are received.
 The decision of whether to accept their offer comes down to you but we would give you our advice so you can make an informed decision.

 In the event of any complaint with our service, please send your complaint in writing to: Simple Reclaims